World Bodybuilding Federation: Demise

 The 1992 WBF Championship received only around 3,000 pay-per-view buys.
 Just over a month later on July 15, 1992, McMahon phoned the IFBB's co-founders Ben and Joe Weider to tell them that the WBF would be disbanded, and asked them to allow the WBF members to rejoin the IFBB.
 The IFBB would allow WBF members to re-join after paying a $25,000 fine; at its 1993 Night of Champions event, an opening skit referencing the 1991 event featured Dorian Yates "resurrecting" the WBF bodybuilders, who emerged from coffins and destroyed their own tombstones.

 After the dissolution of the WBF, Lex Luger made his first official WWF appearance at Royal Rumble in 1993.
 The same year, McMahon would also be indicted by the FBI for his role in the WWF steroid scandal.
 In 2018, Strydom commented that despite the dissolution of the WBF, McMahon still paid him in full for the last year of his contract.

-For a period after the WBF's dissolution, WWF programming continued to regularly feature advertising for the ICOPRO system.
-This included segments sponsored by the brand, ICOPRO banners displayed in venues, wrestlers being seen wearing ICOPRO shirts, and commercials featuring WWF performers such as Bret Hart, Razor Ramon, and The Steiner Brothers.

 Legacy

 In an induction of the 1992 WBF Championship, WrestleCrap commented that the show was "two of the silliest hours in the history of live sports", and that "watching a WBF event was like watching a WWF event, if a WWF event consisted only of the wrestlers’ entrances and the participants got paid substantially more per year."

 In 2019, Bruce Prichard remarked that ICOPRO's strong association with the WBF, and the complexity of the system, were likely factors in its market failure.
 He explained that "the ICOPRO system was where people would often times get confused, as it wasn't just like a protein powder, it was a system.
 It was you take that supplement here, you take that supplement here, you take that supplement while you're working out at peak time, put this horrible tasting shit under your tongue.
 It was complicated."
 However, he did admit that the protein bars were "excellent".

-WWE has occasionally referenced ICOPRO during events paying homage to the early-1990s, such as the ICOPRO banner being displayed inside Manhattan Center during the Raw 25th anniversary special in 2018, and ICOPRO commercials being referenced during NXT TakeOver: In Your House in 2020 (where a spot featured Adam Cole appearing in a parody of the ads) and a "throwback" SmackDown episode in May 2021 (which aired an ICOPRO commercial during a promotional consideration bumper).
+For a period after the WBF's dissolution, WWF programming continued to regularly feature advertising for the ICOPRO system.
+This included segments sponsored by the brand, ICOPRO banners displayed in venues, wrestlers being seen wearing ICOPRO shirts, and commercials featuring WWF performers such as Bret Hart, Razor Ramon, and The Steiner Brothers.
+WWE has occasionally referenced ICOPRO during events paying homage to the 1990s, such as the ICOPRO banner being displayed inside Manhattan Center during the Raw 25th anniversary special in 2018, Adam Cole starring in an ICOPRO parody commercial during NXT TakeOver: In Your House in 2020, and an ICOPRO sponsorship bumper airing during a "throwback" SmackDown in May 2021.